sharmashashank091/whitedevil/README.md

     [-] APP_ID:   You can get this value from https://my.telegram.org
     [-] API_HASH :   You can get this value from https://my.telegram.org

-[+] The Lightning Bot will not work without setting the mandatory vars.
+[+] The ＤＥＶＩＬ Bot will not work without setting the mandatory vars.
 ```